potterjane/bobs-and-bangs/testing.md

 ### Accessibility services
 - [Lighthouse in ChromeDev Tools](https://developers.google.com/web/tools/lighthouse#devtools) was used to evaluate the accessibilty on all of the website's page in incognito mode, as recommended (see screenshot below).
-In order to run a Lighthouse report, open Google Chrome, go to the URL for [Bobs & Bangs](https://potterjane.github.io/bobs-and-bangs/) (You can audit any URL on the web) and then open Chrome DevTools.
+In order to run a Lighthouse report, open Google Chrome, go to the URL for [Bobs & Bangs](https://potterjane.github.io/bobs-and-bangs/) and then open Chrome DevTools.
 Change from the Elements tab to the Lighthouse tab (You might need to click on 'right arrows' icon to access this tab).
 Choose at least one category and a device and then click on 'Generate report'.
-**The report generated an Accessibility rate of 100 out of 100.**
+**The report generated an Accessibility rate of 100 out of 100 for this website.**
 - [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) was also used to evaluate the accessibilty on all of the website's pages in incognito mode.
 You simply need to write the URL for [Bobs & Bangs](https://potterjane.github.io/bobs-and-bangs/) and then press 'Enter' to get the results.
-**The results were no errors were detected.**
+**The results were no errors were detected for this website.**

 <div align="center"><h4>Lighthouse error outside incognito mode</h4>
 <img src="screenshots/incognito-lighthouse.png" alt="Screenshot: Lighthouse error outside incognito mode" >